 Prefer to shop online?
 Expect online retailers to offer similar savings.
 No one wants to pay to store items that aren't selling.

-Best Time to Install the Air Conditioner
+Best Time to Install an Air Conditioner

 If you're installing a new central air conditioning system, you'll often get a better deal if you do it in the fall or spring.
 HVAC installers tend to be busiest in the winter and summer months when the outdoor temperatures are at their most extreme.
 Avoid these busy times, and you'll have more bargaining power.
 Ask for a better price, or a freebie (like a nicer thermostat), and you just may get it.
 When it comes to negotiating the installation cost, it helps to let contractors know that you're accepting multiple bids.
 This will encourage them to give you their most competitive price right out of the gate.